Sayanta66/SearchEngine/README.md

 # SearchEngine
-A simple search engine designed with html and php
+A simple search engine designed with html, css and php